VeemsHQ/veems/README.md

 ## Installation

 First install OS dependencies, ffmpeg and ffprobe.
+You will also need Docker.

 Linux: